-Several recalculations affected the 2016 submission.
-A recalculation affecting the whole sector regards the energy conversion factor from Toe to TJ that has been changed and set equal to 4.1868 instead of 4.18398 according to international statistics.
-The complete time series of natural gas and biogas fuel consumptions for heating in commercial, institutional and agriculture sectors have been updated according to data available in the Joint Questionnaire OECD/IEA/EUROSTAT prepared by the Ministry of Economical Development and officially sent to the international organizations.
+Some recalculations affected the 2017 submission.

+The time series of natural gas fuel consumptions for heating in commercial sector have been updated according to data available in the Joint Questionnaire OECD/IEA/EUROSTAT prepared by the Ministry of Economical Development and officially sent to the international organizations as results of the reallocation of natural gas consumption between commercial and industrial sectors; this variation results in a reduction of less than 1% of total energy consumption of this category.